Egorundel/yolov7_and_tensorrt-cpp-inference/README.md

     number_classes = 11  # change on your number
   ```

-  After making changes to these files, you need to run these commands one by one
+  After making changes to these files, you need to run these commands one by one:
   ```shell
   python3 yolov7_add_postprocess.py
   python3 yolov7_add_nms.py